nyraa/moodle-calendar/README.md

 # Moodle Calendar

-A daemon to crawl NCKU Moodle calendar events(assignment) and sync them to Google Calendar, also send email notifications for assignment updates.
+A daemon made in Google App Script (GAS) to crawl NCKU Moodle calendar events(assignment) and sync them to Google Calendar, also send email notifications for assignment updates.

 ## Features
 - Sync assignment events to Google Calendar automatically
-- Submission status mark as color
+- Present assignment submission status with color in Google Calendar
 - Send email notifications for new assignment
 - Send email notifications for assignment deadline updated
 - Hold Moodle session, without storing account and password

 ## Security
-- This project is standalone, open source and totally under your own Google account, no data will be sent to any other server.
+- This GAS project is standalone, open source and totally under your own Google account, no data will be sent to any other server.
 - If you are still worried about your Moodle account and password, you can delete them after initialization.
 (But you need to refill them if session expired unexpectedly)

 ## Setup